xArcGit/notes/Readme.md

 ## Features

 - **User Authentication**: Users can sign up for an account and log in securely to access their notes.
-- **Create Notes**: Users can create new notes with a title and content.
+- **Create Notes**: Users can create new notes with title and content.
 - **View Notes**: Users can view a list of all their notes and click on each note to view its details.
 - **Edit Notes**: Users can edit existing notes to update their title or content.
 - **Delete Notes**: Users can delete unwanted notes.